test-save-commit0/simpy/docs/topical_guides/process_interaction.rst

 ========================================

-The example above has a problem: it may happen that the vehicle wants to park for a shorter duration than it takes to charge the battery (this is the case if both charging and parking would take 60 to 90 minutes).
+The example above has a problem: it may happen that the vehicle wants to park for a shorter duration than it takes to charge the battery, since the minimum park time of 60 minutes is less than the maximum charge time of 90 minutes.

 To fix this problem we have to slightly change our model.
 A new ``bat_ctrl()`` will be started every time the EV starts parking.
 The EV then waits until the